jpcre2/jpcre2/doxy/doxydoc.md

 **Also note** that, these errors never get re-initialized (set to zero), they are always there even when everything else worked great (except some previous error).

-If you do experiment with various erroneous situations, make use of the `clearErrors()` function.
+If you do experiment with various erroneous situations, make use of the `resetErrors()` function.
 You can call it from anywhere in your method chain and immediately set the errors to zero.
-This function is also defined for all three classes to clear their corresponding errors.
+This function is also defined for all three classes to reset their corresponding errors.

 ## Assertion failure {#assertion-failure}